 - Pillar 1 Minimum capital requirements: Establishes new approaches for calculating minimum regulatory capital requirements for exposure to credit risk and operational risk while retaining the approach to market risk as developed in Basel I; - Pillar 2 Supervisory review: Requires banks to have an internal capital assessment process and requires that banking supervisors evaluate each bank's overall risk profile as well as its risk management and internal control processes.
 This pillar establishes an expectation that banks hold capital beyond the minimums computed under Pillar 1, including additional capital for any risks that are not adequately captured under Pillar 1; and - Pillar 3 Market discipline: Sets minimum disclosure requirements for banks, which covers the composition and structure of a bank's capital, the nature of its risk exposures, its risk management and internal control processes, and its capital adequacy.
-The disclosure requirements are intended to improve transparency and strengthen market discipline through enhanced public disclosure.
+The disclosure requirements are intended to improve transparency and strengthen market discipline through enhanced public disclosure of the Firm's risk management practices and regulatory capital ratios.